PiotrRynio/github-issues-app/README.md

 5. In the Figma project there were different dimensions of the same components.
 It was impossible to use Pixel Perfect.
 I made that this app looks good.

+## Authenticating with GitHub Api:
+Generate new token and set it in `.local.env` file in `GITHUB_REST_API_TOKEN` variable.
+You can generate new token in [Github developer settings](https://github.com/settings/tokens).
+During generating token don't addi permissions.

 ## Authors:

 *Piotr Rynio*